BP252 - Bachelor of Business (Marketing)

 Course Requisite Information

 The capstone course MKTG1071 Strategic Marketing has enforced requisites which are listed below.
-The following four courses must be completed prior to enrolling into Strategic Marketing:
+The following five courses must be completed prior to enrolling into Strategic Marketing:

 Accreditation Information